 Video: Closer Look at Mystic Point experiences – Characters, store, restaurant

 Video: Making of Mystic Manor with Imagineers

 The Story Behind the Story

-Walt Disney Imagineer Mark Schirmer is the Executive Creative Director of Mystic Manor along with Mystic Point, the new land that’s home to the groundbreaking new ride.
-He recently has worked on popular attractions like Monsters, Inc. Ride & Go Seek and Buzz Lightyear’s Astro Blasters in Tokyo Disneyland.
+Walt Disney Imagineer Mark Schirmer is the Executive Creative Director of Mystic Manor and Mystic Point, the new land that’s home to the groundbreaking new ride.
+He recently has worked on popular attractions like Monsters, Inc., Ride & Go Seek, and Buzz Lightyear’s Astro Blasters in Tokyo Disneyland.